learn-co-curriculum/phase-0-getting-code-with-git/README.md

 the top of the page, followed by a `/` and the name of the repository, along with a link just below to the original repository. ([More on forking in the GitHub docs](https://help.github.com/enterprise/2.2/user/articles/fork-a-repo/).)

-The important take away is to **not** misuse "fork" and "clone" when speaking with other Git users.
+The important take away is to **not** misuse the words "fork" and "clone" when speaking with other Git users.
 To get a local copy: **clone**; to make an online copy of a repository to your personal organization so that you have the ability to update its `master` branch, **fork**.